Estimating Treatment Effects in Networks under Unknown Exposure Mappings: Experiments and Discussion

 \section{Experiments and Discussion}

-\textbf{Data.}\; Synthetic and semi-synthetic data are commonly used in causal machine learning to evaluate treatment effect estimators, as ground truth effects are unobservable in real-world datasets \citep{berrevoets2020,feuerriegel2024causal}.
-Following related work \citep{ma2021causal,jiang2022estimating,chendoubly}, we use the \textit{Flickr} and \textit{BlogCatalog (BC)} datasets for semi-synthetic dataset generation.
-To further evaluate generalization across different network structures, we also simulate two fully synthetic datasets: one using the \textit{Barabási–Albert (BA Sim)} random network model \citep{barabasi1999emergence}, and another using a procedure that generates \textit{homophilous} \textit{(Homophily Sim)} graphs based on cosine similarity.
-The latter allows us to examine the potential impact of homophily-induced network-level covariate shift on estimation accuracy.
+\textbf{Data.}\; Synthetic and semi-synthetic data are commonly used in causal machine learning to evaluate treatment effect estimators, as ground truth effects are unobservable in real-world datasets \citep{feuerriegel2024causal}.
+We use two fully synthetic datasets: one using the \textit{Barabási–Albert (BA Sim)} random network model \citep{barabasi1999emergence}, and another using a procedure that generates {homophilous} \textit{(Homophily Sim)} graphs based on cosine similarity.
+Following related work \citep{ma2021causal,jiang2022estimating,chendoubly}, we additionally construct semi-synthetic datasets from \textit{Flickr} and \textit{BlogCatalog (BC)} networks.
+We also include Coauthor-CS \cite{shchur2019pitfallsgraphneuralnetwork}, a larger real-world graph with homophilous node features.
+For these three semi-synthetic datasets, the network structures and node features are observed, while treatments and outcomes are simulated so that all counterfactual outcomes are available.

-For each dataset, a training, validation, and test set is generated.
-Each fully synthetic dataset (BA Sim and Homophily Sim) contains 5,000 nodes per split, while the real-world datasets have smaller splits: Flickr contains approximately 2,400 nodes per split, and BC contains about 1,700 nodes per split.
-For the first two experiments, a weighted sum depending on the node features is used as the exposure mapping, i.e., $z_i= \frac{1}{\mid \mathcal{N}_i\mid} \sum_{j\in \mathcal{N}_i} w(\mathbf{x}_j) t_j$, with $w(\cdot)$ a function that maps the features of each node to a weight.
-Note, however, that HINet makes no assumptions about the form of the exposure mapping.
-Full details on the data-generating processes (DGPs) are provided in \Cref{app: DGP}.
+Each dataset has train/validation/test splits: 10,000 nodes per split for BA Sim and Homophily Sim, $\approx$2,400 for Flickr, $\approx$1,700 for BC, and 6,111 for Coauthor-CS.
+Unless explicitly stated otherwise, we use a feature-weighted mean as the default exposure mapping in the data-generating process (DGP), i.e., $z_i= \frac{1}{\mid \mathcal{N}_i\mid} \sum_{j\in \mathcal{N}_i} w(\mathbf{x}_j) t_j$, with $w(\cdot)$ a function that maps node features to a weight.
+This exposure mapping is used only to generate the outcomes.
+Its form is \emph{not} provided to any method during training.
+Full details on the DGPs are provided in \Cref{app: DGP}.

-To assess whether network-level covariate shift is present in our datasets, we measure treatment and outcome assortativity \citep{newman2002assortative,newman2003mixing}.
-Intuitively, treatment (outcome) assortativity quantifies whether nodes with similar treatments (outcomes) are more likely to be connected in a network than would be expected by chance, yielding a score between -1 and 1. \Cref{tab:assortativity} shows that in the Homophily Sim dataset, both treatment and outcome assortativity are positive, indicating that nodes with similar treatments or outcomes are more likely to be connected and that a network-level covariate shift is present.
-In the other datasets, assortativities are close to zero. \Cref{app:measure homophily} provides more details on the quantification of homophily.